soph39/Brain-Age-RPS/README.md

 ## How to play

 The game chooses your opponent's pose and a condition you must meet.
-You will be given two (2) seconds to make the correct pose with your hand.
+You will be timed on how fast it takes to make the correct pose with your hand.
 The screen displays your current pose at the top for reference.
-You will play 5 rounds, at the end you will be given your score!
-One (1) point for every correct answer.
+You will play 5 rounds, at the end you will be given a total from each round!

 ### Examples:
 Rock | Win
-Your answer: Paper
+Answer: Paper
-+1 point

 Paper | Lose
-Your answer: Rock
+Answer: Rock
-+1 point

 Scissors | Tie
-Your answer: Paper
-+0 points
+Answer: Scissors